What Are the Top Sports for Team Building That Work for Every Fitness Level?

 Gauge Interest and Adjust (Week 2–3)

 After first eventPost in the team channel: 'We had [N] people at bowling.
-Would you show up for a monthly thing?
-And what sport would you want to try?'
+Would you come to a monthly thing?
+And what sport would you want to try next?'
 Let the team's preferences drive the selection — not the organizer's.
-If 80% of responses say 'something I don't need to be fit for,' stay in Tier 1.
-If the team skews active and wants basketball, you have permission for Tier 2 or 3.
+If 80% say 'something I don't need to be fit for,' stay in Tier 1.
+If the team skews active and asks for more, you have permission to explore Tier 2 or 3.
 The data decides.

-Thanks to everyone who came to bowling last week!
+Thanks to everyone who came to bowling last week — had a blast!
 Quick poll: 1.
 Would you come to a monthly sports thing?
 (Yes / Maybe / No) 2.
 What would you want to try next?
-A) Kickball B) Volleyball (casual, modified rules) C) Cornhole tournament D) Something else? (comment below) We'll go with whatever gets the most votes.
+A) Kickball B) Volleyball (casual, modified rules) C) Cornhole tournament D) Something else?
+Comment below We'll go with whatever gets the most votes.

-If less than 60% say 'Yes' to monthly, try every 6 weeks instead.
-Forcing a cadence when demand isn't there kills programs faster than not having a cadence.
+If less than 60% say 'Yes' to monthly, try every 6 weeks.
+Forcing a cadence when demand isn't there kills programs faster than not having one.

 Run 3 Different Events (Month 1–3)

 Months 1-3Run three different sports over three events — one from each tier your team is comfortable with.
-Track attendance and post-event feedback for each.
-After 3 events, you have real data on what your specific team enjoys.
-Some teams gravitate toward competitive sports.
-Others prefer social ones.
-Others want variety.
-The 3-event trial period answers the question definitively instead of guessing.
+Track attendance and post-event feedback.
+After 3 events you have real data on what your specific team enjoys.
+Some teams gravitate toward competitive sports; others prefer social ones; others want variety.
+The 3-event trial answers the question definitively instead of guessing.

 Alternate between weekday evening and weekend morning time slots to see which gets better attendance.
 The winning slot becomes your recurring slot.